Naturkosmetik

 Before the actual certification takes place, the company must provide extensive documentation.
 This includes:

-Ingredient list and origin: A detailed list of all ingredients, including their origin (e.g. organically grown, wild plants, etc.).
+Ingredient list and origin: A detailed list of all ingredients, including their origin (e.g. organic farming, wild plants, etc.).

 Production processes: A description of the manufacturing processes, including the technologies used and sustainability practices.